Samson-Ludo/samson-ludo/src/pages/projects/abby-chat-bot-ab-bank-rwandas-ai-chat-bot.md

 thumb_img_path: /images/screenshot-115-.png
 template: project
 ---
-I developed the frontend of an AI banking Chat bot for AB Bank Rwanda.
+I developed the frontend of an AI banking Chat bot for AB Bank Rwanda using agile methodology.
 The bankend was developed by other python developers.
 Frontend and backend are linked using web sockets.

 > **TECH STACK**: HTML5, CSS3, JavaScript, React.js, Socket.io